[Placeholder]: a project about holding—and being held by—Place

 [Placeholder] is a project about holding and being held by place.
 Through a series of different activities (collaborative work with my Sac State students, experiential research, a residency at an elementary school, a sequence of exhibitions, and the production of visual artworks) I have been investigating our contemporary relationships to land, individually and collectively.

 The goal of the [Placeholder] project is to question the ambient worldview wherein people are separate from nature, and entitled to engage in an extraction economy.
 It lifts up stories of reciprocity, stewardship and relationality in which humans are just one component of a rich and complex fabric of connectivity and relationships.
 It forefronts the colonial context of unacknowledged genocide and indigenous slavery that we currently operate inside of in California.
-It acknowledges white supremacy as a foundational element of our institutions and systems, and raises questions about how other hierarchies function similarly in the way humans view more-than-human-life.
+It acknowledges white supremacy as a foundational element of our institutions and systems, and raises questions about how other false hierarchies of value function similarly in the way humans view more-than-human-life.

 It recognizes a damaged relationship between many people and the land they live on, and searches for pathways toward repair.